 Now, this may be a total need for someone (myself included ...
 I love my Hydroflask and don't travel anywhere without it!) but for someone who doesn't really have a reusable water bottle, I still think it's handy to pack one.
 For your ILP semester, you'll have access to drinking water so you can just refill your reusable one, and not have to purchase plastic water bottles left and right.

 Definitely not a need, but if you're into doing your hair every day back home, chances are that may not be an option where you're volunteering.
 Hair scarves and scrunchies are a great way to add a dash of sass and flash (for all those pictures) when you have zero time and no flat iron.
 And if you're like those of us trying to wrangle the natural curls that spring out in any kind of humidity, then bobby pins will be your best friend.
+This post about handling hair while you travel is a life-saver.

 Have questions about what to expect in a semester of volunteering abroad?